layilin/SP23-33852/_excerpts/animals.md

 - As smooth as thine, my too too distant friend, [30]
 - SHENSTONE; my soft pipe, and my dittied song
 - Should hush the hurricanes tremendous roar,
-- And from each evil guard the ripening Cane!
+- And from each evil guard the ripening Cane!...

 [^f54n2]: Gilmore identifies this quotation as an adaptation from Milton's *Comus* (l.86).